rknagao/studies/deploying_with_docker/README.md

 **Step 2:** activate it.

-    ./path/to/new/virtual/environment/Scripts/activate.bat
+    ./path/to/new/virtual/environment/Scripts/activate

-> obs: this code works in Windows.
+> obs: this code works in Windows POwerShell.
 For more information about Linux build, check the oficial documentation: https://docs.python.org/pt-br/dev/library/venv.html.
 In case you are facing errors during the activation, it may be needed to redefine the user execution policy in Windows: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 **Step 3:** activate pip.